Have You Suffered Investment Losses in American Hospitality Properties Fund III, sponsored by Phoenix American Hospitality (PAH)?

 Understanding Phoenix American Hospitality

-The problem with private placement investments such as American Hospitality Properties Fund III is that they typically involve a high degree of risk.
-They are also often sold as unregistered securities which lack the same regulatory oversight as more traditional investment products like stocks or bonds.
+The problem with private placement investments, such as American Hospitality Properties Fund III, is that they typically involve a high degree of risk.
+They are also often sold as unregistered securities, which lack the same regulatory oversight as more traditional investment products like stocks or bonds.

-Did Your Broker Unsuitably Recommend a Phoenix American Hospitality Fund to you?
+Did Your Broker Unsuitably Recommend a Phoenix American Hospitality Fund to You?

 Under the SEC’s “Regulation Best Interest” standard, brokerage firms must conduct due diligence before recommending investments.
 If a financial advisor fails to assess risk suitability and investors suffer losses, they may have grounds for a complaint or lawsuit.
+This is particularly true when advisors or brokers place high-commission products in portfolios that don’t align with the portfolio owner’s goals.

 Lawsuit Options: FINRA Arbitration vs. Class Action